Xtreme Compression's Proprietary Compression Methods

 ATTRIBUTE VECTOR CODING

 Attribute vector coding is a tuple-oriented vector transform method for compressing database tables.
-It is It breaks new ground by capturing and exploiting the innumerable relationships, functional dependencies, and statistical correlations in data without having to solve the intractable problem of explicitly identifying and defining them.
+It breaks new ground by capturing and exploiting the innumerable relationships, functional dependencies, and statistical correlations in data without having to solve the intractable problem of explicitly identifying and defining them.
 It achieves unequaled compression because it systematically models data at the highest levels of abstraction, across dimensions and data types.
 That makes it far less subject than conventional methods to compressibility limits imposed by information theory.

 The compression process comprises three distinct functions that are largely independent but operate concurrently.
 They are the ingestion of source data at the input, the production of compressed data at the output, and the management of the prediction context in between.
 That separation provides autonomy, a valuable asset during algorithm design and optimization.